brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Cancún

 Cancún is the sun-soaked gateway to Mexico’s Caribbean coast, where all-inclusive resorts and spring-break energy meet turquoise water, white-sand beaches, and easy access to Mayan ruins and cenotes (natural water holes, now used as public pools).
-The coastal areas are very touristy, but there’s still some culture left in the city itself, very close to the stalls that charge $1 for five tacos!
+The coastal areas are very touristy, but there’s still a little culture left in the city, very close to the stalls that charge $1 for five tacos!
 It would have been nice to start my trip in Mexico City, but flights were a lot cheaper to here, and it suited my route as I wanted to move toward Belize.

 After a quick stopover in Toronto to see [Niagara Falls](https://youtube.com/shorts/l-yBj1apXTI?is=zkqhwtcl29irVe1I), I arrived into a heat and humidity that made my jumper useless for months.
-I stayed in a downtown hostel, beside a large plaza that always had food stalls, music and shows.
+I stayed in a downtown hostel, beside a large plaza that always had street food, music and shows.
 I explored the city with Ludwig, eating our way around the colourful streets and along the beaches of the Hotel Zone.
-Cancún is a place many avoid as it almost feels like a caricature of a Mexican town, but it was a nice stop for me to cure my jetlag, eat nice food and meet likeminded people who were keen to pass on the highlights of their own trips.
+Cancún is a place many avoid as it almost feels like a caricature of a Mexican town, but it was a nice stop for me to cure my jetlag, eat lots of burritos, and meet likeminded people who were keen to pass on the highlights of their own trips.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca3.jpeg">